miraland-labs/miraland/docs/src/getstarted/overview.md

 In each environment, you'll be using one of three networks:

-- Mainnet Beta - the "production" network where all the action happens.
+- Mainnet - the "production" network where all the action happens.
   Transactions cost real money here.
 - Testnet - used for stress testing recent releases.
 Focused on network performance, stability, and validator behavior.